Edricklam123/hkcert_ctf_2022/Clipboard/README.md

 More information could be found on volatility’s homepage: [Volatility Foundation](https://www.volatilityfoundation.org/) and their [GitHub](https://github.com/volatilityfoundation).

-Since my Kali has some issues, so I actually use the [standalone version portable version (Python 2.6)](https://www.volatilityfoundation.org/releases).
+Since my Kali has some issues, so I used the [standalone version portable version (Python 2.6)](https://www.volatilityfoundation.org/releases) to solve the challenge, the commands should be similar python version.

 ## Using Volatility to investigate the `.mem`